-Although the property is no longer zoned as Agriculture the removal of invasive alien vegetation is considered a priority and the Holder of the EA must ensure that all invasive alien vegetation on the property is removed prior to Phase 1 of the development being completed.
+Although the property is no longer zoned as Agriculture the removal of invasive alien vegetation is considered a priority and the Holder of the EA must ensure that all invasive alien vegetation on the property is removed/treated upon completion of Phase 1 of the development being completed.
+Phase 2 of the development may not commence until such time as a botanist has issued a statement confirming that all invasive alien vegetation has been removed from the property or alternative measures have been put in place to curb the spread of invasive alien vegetation i.e. introduction of biological controls.